Connection Management

 | Certificate | SSH certificate with optional CA verification |

-| Keyboard Interactive | 2FA / OTP / PAM challenges |
+| Keyboard Interactive | 2FA / OTP / PAM challenges on direct connections |

 OxideTerm auto-detects the ~/.ssh/ directory and imports keys without configuration.